-It is a city full of history, it is reported in Egyptian writings, the Bible, the New Testament and modern history.
+It is a city full of history reported in Egyptian writings, the Bible, the New Testament and modern history.

-In the old town, you can visit the artists' district where sculptors and painters of all kinds will present their works.
+In the old town, you can visit the artists' district where sculptors and painters of all kinds presents their works.

 Its port and Ottoman ramparts will give you the impression of going back in time.
-Jaffa is known for its culinary richness, freshly caught fish restaurants will be offered in former fishermen's docks rehabilitated into restaurants.
+Jaffa is known for its culinary richness.
+Freshly caught fish will be offered in former fishermen's docks rehabilitated into restaurants.

-Jaffa is home to one of the richest flea markets in the Middle East for lovers of collectibles of all kinds.
+Jaffa is home to one of the richest flea markets in the Middle East, great for lovers of collectibles of all kinds.